Weak-Chicken/xmdsmdsj/frontend/vue/src/temp/data/topics/API_document.md

 > ```json
 > {
 >   "article_id": "id of the article to be updated",
->   "title": "title of article",
+>   "title" (Optional): "title of article",
->   "content": "content of article, in md format",
+>   "content" (Optional): "content of article, in md format",
 > }
 > ```